Cuesta College: Softball

+Water polo

+Cuesta's men's water polo team, which has compiled more than 40 consecutive winning-record seasons, has advanced to the CCCAA final four on four occasions since 2005, including finishing in third place in the state in 2006 and 2023.
+The Cuesta women's water polo squad, which owns four WSC championships since 2000, saw its single-season goals record broken in 2022 by Arroyo Grande High School recruit Anna Kreowski (who scored a state-leading 142 times before transferring to Cal Baptist).

 Women's basketball

-During the 1981-82 season, Cuesta set a program record for winning percentage, going 19-1 overall (.950).
-The Cougars won the state's 1982 then-Division II championship in San Mateo, defeating Shasta College 68-59.
+During the 1981–82 season, Cuesta set a program record for winning percentage, going 19–1 overall (.950).
+The Cougars won the state's 1982 then-Division II championship in San Mateo, defeating Shasta College 68–59.
 LeAnne Armstrong scored 21 points in the title game and was named Tournament MVP.

+Women's soccer

+Cuesta advanced to the Southern California Regional second round in the 1998 postseason, the program's deepest run, defeating Orange Coast College 1–0 in the playoff opener before falling 1–0 at El Camino College.
+In 2019, Martha Mora, a recruit from nearby Cambria, broke the school record for goals, tallying 39 times during her Cougars career.

 Women's volleyball

 Cuesta won CCCAA state titles in 1979, 1985, and 1986.

 Wrestling

-The Cougars, coached by Gary Meissner, won the 1980 California Community College (then-Division II classification) state championship on February 9, 1980 at Chabot College.
+The Cougars, coached by Gary Meissner, won the 1980 California Community College (then-Division II classification) state championship on February 9, 1980, at Chabot College.
 Cuesta scored 29 team points for the trophy.